Prepare data for MOSClip analysis

 Download Reactome pathways

-To run a MOSClip analysis we also need the list of pathways that we want to test, as well as their graphical structure if we want to exploit the topological analysis.
+To run a MOSClip analysis we also need a list of pathways that we want to test, as well as their graphical structures if we want to exploit the topological method implemented in the package.

 if (file.exists("downloadTCGA/reactome-entrez-2024-05-27.RData")) {